fourMs/MGT-python/docs/musicalgestures/_motionvideo.md

 - `thresh` *float, optional* - Eliminates pixel values less than given threshold.
 Ranges from 0 to 1.
 Defaults to 0.05.
 - `blur` *str, optional* - 'Average' to apply a 10px * 10px blurring filter, 'None' otherwise.
 Defaults to 'None'.
 - `kernel_size` *int, optional* - Size of structuring element.
 Defaults to 5.
+- `use_median` *bool, optional* - If True the algorithm applies a median filter on the thresholded frame-difference stream.
+Defaults to False.
+- `unit` *str, optional* - Unit in QoM plot.
+Accepted values are 'seconds' or 'samples'.
+Defaults to 'seconds'.
+- `atadenoise` *bool, optional* - If True, applies an adaptive temporal averaging denoiser every 129 frames.
+Defaults to False.
+- `motion_analysis` *str, optional* - Specify which motion analysis to process or all.
+'AoM' renders the Area of Motion.
+'CoM' renders the Centroid of Motion.
+'QoM' renders the Quantity of Motion. 'all' renders all the motion analysis available.
+Defaults to 'all'.
 - `inverted_motionvideo` *bool, optional* - If True, inverts colors of the motion video.
 Defaults to False.
 - `inverted_motiongram` *bool, optional* - If True, inverts colors of the motiongrams.
 Defaults to False.
-- `unit` *str, optional* - Unit in QoM plot.
-Accepted values are 'seconds' or 'samples'.
-Defaults to 'seconds'.
 - `equalize_motiongram` *bool, optional* - If True, converts the motiongrams to hsv-color space and flattens the value channel (v).
 Defaults to True.
 - `save_plot` *bool, optional* - If True, outputs motion-plot.
 Defaults to True.
 - `plot_title` *str, optional* - Optionally add title to the plot.
 Defaults to None, which uses the file name as a title.